Forthcoming book: Acoustic Commons and the Wild Life of Sound, Errant Bodies Press

 PROJECT — Silent Whale Letters.

-ESSAY — Remember the scream: Mikhail Karikis' No Ordinary Protest.
+PUBLICATION — Remember the scream: Mikhail Karikis' No Ordinary Protest.

 Talk with Chara Stergiou and Angeliki Tzortzakaki as part of Digital Swamp Expanded Public Program.